Disneyland Ticket Discounts

 Park Hopper Tickets are valid for admittance to both Disneyland Resort theme parks, including visits to both parks on the same day.

 NON-Hopper (1 Park Per Day) Tickets only allow you to visit one park each day.
+You cannot use two days from a non-hopper ticket to visit both parks on the same day; you have to have hopper tickets to visit both parks on the same day.
 However, you can enter Disneyland one day, Disney California Adventure another day, etc.

 3-Day and longer tickets include one Magic Morning admission for early entry into selected attractions at Disneyland Park before the park opens to the public on Sunday, Tuesday, Thursday or Saturday.

-- Discounted Disneyland Tickets (2-Day to 5-Day) Via Advance Purchase
+- Discounted Disneyland Tickets (2-Day to 5-Day) from aRes Travel

 - Other Places to Buy Advance Purchase Discount Disneyland Tickets